Ritual

 Shely Esses-Strom

 Shely Esses is a Licensed Marriage & Family Therapist specializing in sex therapy.
 Shely is passionate about helping people feel comfortable in their body.
 Shely uses an Experiential-Holistic approach in all of her professional endeavors.
-Find her on Instagram at @shelyrachel.lmft or online at shelyrachel.wixsite.com/shelyrachel.
+Find her on Instagram at @shelyrachel.therapy or online at shelyrachel.wixsite.com/shelyrachel.

 Share this post